-However, it is not just the IRB that has responsibilities for human subjects protection.
-Any investigator, faculty member, staff member, student, or guest of the college who is planning to participate in a research project involving human subjects must receive training in Human

-Participant Protection.
-The required training reviews concepts such as the use of ethical principles and federal regulations, definitions of research terms (such as Informed Consent), and a description of the roles of both the IRB and the investigator.
+It is not only the IRB that is charged with the protection of human research subjects.
+Any investigator, faculty member, student or guest of the College, who is planning to participate in a research project that involves human subjects, must receive training in Human Subjects Participant Protection.
+The required training reviews concepts such as the use of ethical principles and federal regulations, definitions of the roles of both the IRB and the investigator.
 Online training is available at no cost through the Collaborative Institutional Training Initiative for any researcher not otherwise trained in these areas.
-All members of the research team must complete training before participating in human subjects research.
-Documentation of training must be submitted to the IRB before a research project will be reviewed, and evidence of training must be submitted with all applications even if they have been previously submitted with another project.

 Federal regulations require that all IRB records be retained for at least three (3) years after completion of the research.
 These files will be kept with the IRB administrator at IRB@bowdoin.edu.
 Files to be retained include:

-- copies of all proposals reviewed, approved consent documents, progress reports, and reports of injuries to subjects
+- Copies of all proposals reviewed, approved consent documents, progress reports, and reports of adverse events and/or injuries to subjects.

-- detailed minutes of all IRB meetings
+- Detailed minutes of all IRB meetings.

-- records of continuing review activities
+- Records of continuing review activities.

-- copies of correspondence between the investigator and the IRB

-- list of IRB members

-- written procedures for the IRB